 - Food that can go off should be kept in a fridge or cool place below 8c.
-The temperature of the fridge should be kept between 0 and 5 degrees centigrade. - Food that can go off at room temperature should not be left out of the fridge for more than two hours - Pre-packed perishable foods which has been opened (e.g. pack of sliced ham) should be labeled with the date it was opened and stored in a sealable pack/container - Raw meat, fish and poultry should always be stored in a food compartment in the fridge separate to all other foods.
-It is preferable to store them in a compartment below any cooked or ready to eat foods to avoid the risk of cross contamination. - Eggs should be stored in the fridge
+The temperature of the fridge should be kept between 0 and 5 degrees centigrade. - Food that can go off at room temperature should not be left out of the fridge for more than two hours - Do not keep left over food for longer than 2 days.